-A parent/guardian of a student who is unable to safely wear a mask or cloth face covering because of a medical condition as described above should notify the Superintendent of Schools so that alternative measures can be discussed.
-An employee who is so unable to safely wear a mask or covering because of a medical condition should notify the Superintendent of Schools so that alternative measures can be discussed.
-All medical information received by the District will be kept confidential as required by law.
+A parent/guardian of a student who believes that their child is unable to safely wear a mask or cloth face covering because of a medical condition, behavioral condition, or disability, as described above should notify the school nurse.
+An employee who believes that they are so unable to safely wear a mask or covering because of a medical condition, behavioral condition, or disability should notify the school nurse.
+The District will require documentation supporting a request for an exemption from the mask/face covering requirement, in accordance with applicable state and federal guidelines3.
+However, the District may rely upon supporting documentation in a student's existing school medical records.
+All medical information received by the District will be kept confidential as required by law and duly considered on an individualized basis in accordance with this policy.